carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 namespace NAME_PATH;
 ```

+Whereas a `package`-line `namespace` changes the namespace for the entire file,
+the separate `namespace` keyword only declares a namespace.
+It is then applied
-A namespace is used by first declaring it, then including it as a prefix when
+to specified entities by including it as a prefix when declaring a name.
+For
-declaring a name.
-For example:
+example:

 ```carbon
 namespace Foo.Bar;